 2. Deepin Linux

-After elementary OS, Deepin Linux could be the distro of your choice if you want your Linux to look like the latest and greatest macOS version.
+After elementary OS, Deepin Linux could be the distro of your choice if you want your Linux system to look like the latest and greatest macOS version.

-BackSlash Linux is a relatively new and unknown entrant to the Linux distribution world.
+BackSlash Linux may not be a well-known entrant to the Linux distribution world.
 If looks are the most important thing for you, BackSlash Linux does a marvelous job of imitating the looks of macOS.